 Pumpkins, Apples and Gourds, Oh My!

-Nothing says fall like picking pumpkins in a pumpkin patch or strolling through an apple orchard.
-Crawford County’s agricultural economy gives you a variety of farms, orchards and markets that are working hard to grow great produce and take care of the environment!
+Nothing speaks of autumn like selecting pumpkins from a pumpkin patch or walking through an apple orchard.
+Crawford County’s agricultural economy offers a range of farms, orchards, and markets that are diligently working to cultivate excellent produce while caring for the environment!

 Come out and pick your very own basket of fruit at two Meadville-based orchards!
 Heagy’s Orchard offers up peach, pear and apple trees for picking and purchasing just south of town.
 Davenport Fruit Farm, located just east of Meadville, is an orchard, farm and event space that offers up cider and caramel apples along with their apple trees.
 They also offer live music on the weekends and beautiful outdoor seating where you can sip your cider with friends and family.

 A local favorite includes Al’s Melons, which is so much more than melons!
 As the largest greenhouse in Crawford County, the Conneaut Lake-based produce farm hosts Fallfest weekends which include a corn maze, horse-drawn wagon rides, toddler train rides and pumpkin sling shots.
-Church Run Orchard in Titusville is the perfect place to pick your own apples.
-They feature an array of varieties to choose from, as well as options for gourds, corn shocks, mini-pumpkins to decorate for the season!
+Hickory Grove Orchard in Linesville is the perfect place to pick up some apples and fruit trees.
+They feature an array of varieties to choose from along with their well-known apple cider!

 Port Farms, our regional neighbor in Waterford, Pa., is a four-generation family farm with fall fun galore.
 Their Fall Harvest Festival runs from September into mid-October with activities such as hay wagon rides, an 8-acre corn maze, animal exhibits and tire forts.
 Be sure to check out their ‘not so spooky’ Halloween weekend and Free Flower Fridays along with their live music events.
 Port Farms is a magical autumn adventure!